KNX GRMS for Hotels – Smart Guest Room Automation

 Touch Panels

 Install user-friendly touch panels in guest rooms for easy control of lighting, climate, and media.
 These panels can be customized with hotel branding and specific functionalities.
-Basalte, Niko, and Beckhoff provide a range of KNX touch panels.
+Basalte, Niko, and Beckhoff provide a range of touch panels.

 Mobile Apps